rycao18/nike-account-resetter/README.md

 __[1] Nike Account Resetter__

+- Make sure to rename samplesettings.json to settings.json
-- Set up settings.json (Uses all values in settings.json, make sure it's correct value and value type!)
+- Set up your settings.json (Uses all values in settings.json, make sure it's correct value and value type!)
 - Search how to enable IMAP access for your specific email provider
 - For gmail users : https://myaccount.google.com/lesssecureapps Enable this and https://mail.google.com/mail/u/0/#settings/fwdandpop Enable IMAP here
 - You can now run [1] Nike Account Resetter

 __[2] Reset Email Sender__

+- Make sure to rename samplesettings.json to settings.json
 - Set up settings.json (Does not use mail_domain, email_folder_to_search, username, password, new_account_password)
 - Load emails you want to send reset emails to on email_sender folder > send_reset_emails_to.txt (One email per line)
 - This does not access your email in any way so it can be ran without toggle IMAP/ Less secure app access